Open-Systems-Pharmacology/Cimetidine-Model/README.md

 This cimetidine model is intended to be used as perpetrator drug in OCT2/MATE- and CYP3A4-mediated drug-drug interactions (DDI).

-The herein presented model was developed and published by Hanke et al. [[1](https://github.com/Open-Systems-Pharmacology/Cimetidine-Model#references)].
+The herein presented model was developed and published by Hanke et al. [[1](https://github.com/Open-Systems-Pharmacology/Cimetidine-Model#references)] and later on adjusted to account for structural changes coming with PK-Sim V10.
 It comprises transport by OCT1, MATE1 and OAT3 as well as glomerular filtration.
 It has been developed using 27 clinical studies of intravenous or oral administration, covering a broad dosing range of 100 to 800 mg.

 ## Code of conduct